Coronavirus: Backpacker's lucky escape from lockdown with potential predator

 They have to sign in and out of a list, naming the shop, otherwise they will be reported to the police.
 Choice Backpackers on Wellesley Street have a rule that guests can only leave the premises for one hour per day and walk no further than 500m.

-"Is it allowed for a hostel to restrict my basic rights more than the government?", Edgar Reinhold from Germany asked on social media.
+"Is it allowed for a hostel to restrict my basic rights more than the government?", a backpacker asked on social media.
 "I'm gonna die in this hole otherwise…"

 Luckier travellers have been singing the praise of The Palace hostel in Nelson.
 Owner Dave Enting is sharing his Victorian villa with 30 others for an indefinite time, including a self-isolating guest in a cottage on his property who flew in from South-America.